Go Beyond | doing more for sustainability

 - using smart logistics to reduce the amount of fuel used by our couriers.

-We reuse packaging wherever possible.
+We reuse packaging wherever possible, and have entirely removed petroleum based plastic from our packaging.
+For goods packed in the UK we now only use paper rather than plastic packing tape, and soon all of our products made in China will also be sealed with paper tape.
 If you order a fin from us, you might be surprised to see that it comes in an upcycled jiffy bag.
 And if it does come in a new jiffy bag, it will be an FSC or recycled bag, made of very lightweight materials to reduce fuel consumption in deliveries.
-We reuse our boxes many times, and we are trialling a new courier that will let us ship products just in their protective bag.
 And all of our boxes are made from FSC pulp sources, and all of the paper that we use in delivery labels is reused paper or recycled paper.

 And this means no glossy brochures.
 In our quest to really embrace the 3 r’s, we try very hard not to produce printed materials at all.
 After all, the first step to sustainability is to reduce before you seek to reuse and then recycle.
 We've been criticised for this in the past, and we’ve been told that it will damage our brand because people expect a glossy paper catalogue or brochure.
 And we’re pretty sure that we’re not as attractive to some bigger companies with big procurement departments who expect to see glossy brochures, and who see these glossy brochures as a sign of quality and brand strength.
 We try really hard to make our website and shop as engaging and easy to read as possible on any device to prevent the need for paper copy.
 And in this day and age is there really a demand for paper marketing materials, other than to force your products under peoples noses and remind them that you exist?
 We don't think so, so we're standing firm on this!